The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Baltimore, MD

 Offers Telehealth

-Sergey Kantsevoy is a Gastroenterologist in Baltimore, Maryland.
+Sergey Kantsevoy is a Gastroenterologist practicing medicine in Baltimore, Maryland.
 Dr. Kantsevoy is rated as a Distinguished provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Familial Adenomatous Polyposis, Turcot Syndrome, Gardner Syndrome, Endoscopy, and Colonoscopy.
-Dr. Kantsevoy is currently accepting new patients.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Familial Adenomatous Polyposis, Turcot Syndrome, Gardner Syndrome, Endoscopy, and Colonoscopy.

 Experienced in Familial Adenomatous Polyposis